Shopify/quilt/packages/react-html/README.md

 ### `<Preconnect />`

-Renders a `<link />` tag with the necessary props to fully preconnect to the host specified by the `source` prop.
+Renders a `<link />` tag that preconnects the browser to the host specified by the `source` prop.
+You can read more about preconnecting on [Google’s guide to resource prioritization](https://developers.google.com/web/fundamentals/performance/resource-prioritization#preconnect).

 ### `<Serialize />`